microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 ## Key YARP integration features
 - Reverse proxy supporting HTTP/2, gRPC and WebSockets
 - Advanced routing in SF cluster
-- Sophisticated load balancing algorithms
+- A variety of load balancing algorithms

 ## Integration component configuration
 The following YARP.ServiceFabric parameters can be set in the configuration section `ServiceFabricDiscovery`: